Farbklex/ComposeChallengeWeek1/README.md

 ## :scroll: Description
-This is a aample app which utilizes jetpack compose.
+This is a sample app which utilizes jetpack compose.
 It was create as part of the [#AndroidDevChallenge](https://android-developers.googleblog.com/2021/02/android-dev-challenge-lift-off-with.html).
 The app showcases the usage of `LazyColumn` (replacement for `RecyclerView`) and basic Compose elements like `Text`, `Image` and `Button`.